Paying your tuition fees

 - In full, within 30 days of the start of your programme, with a credit or debit card using the University's secure online payment facility.
 No charge is made for this service but, if your bank account is not a GBP account, your bank will convert the account currency to GBP when the transaction is made and your bank may charge you for this.

 - In 6 equal monthly instalments from October to March using the University's secure online payment facility.
-No charge is made for this service but you must set it up by the closing date of 21 October 2019.
+No charge is made for this service but you must set it up by the closing date.

 - By cheque at the Student Service Centre.